hernanruscica/backend_template/API_DOCUMENTATION.md

 # API Documentation

-This document provides detailed information about the API endpoints for the MDV Sensores backend.
+This document provides detailed information about the API endpoints backend.

 ## Base URL